sematext/docs/docs/logagent/plugins.md

 Logagent features a modular architecture.
 Each input or output module is implemented as a plugin for the Logagent framework.
 Plugins are loaded on demand as declared in the configuration file.

-### Existing Logagent plugins

-The architecture of Logagent is modular and each input or output module is implemented as a plugin for the Logagent framework.
-Plugins are loaded on demand depending on the configuration.

 | Plugin              | Type                      | Description                                                                                              |
 |---------------------|---------------------------|----------------------------------------------------------------------------------------------------------|